Courtney Pine: Career

-In the early 2000s his music integrated modern British music like drum and bass and UK garage with contemporary jazz styles.
+In the early 2000s, his music integrated modern British music like drum and bass and UK garage with contemporary jazz styles.
 He had his own band and included many contemporary musicians in his performances.
 He presented Jazz Crusade on BBC Radio 2, the seventh series of which was broadcast during spring 2007.

+Although known primarily for his saxophone playing, Pine is a multi-instrumentalist, also playing the flute, clarinet, bass clarinet, and keyboards.
+On his 2011 album, Europa, he plays almost exclusively bass clarinet.